By Ross Pelton, RPh, PhD, CCN

 - Meds for premenstrual relief from headaches and muscle cramps such as Pamprin, Premesyn PMS, and Midol PMS.

 - Nighttime formulas.
 Acetaminophen is not a sedative, but it is often combined with drugs that do promote sleep.
 Examples are NyQuil and Excedrin PM.

 Prescription Pain Relievers.

-Processed foods and nutrient-deficient diets can contribute to glutathione depletion—many environmental toxins such as lead and mercury, agricultural pesticides and herbicides, dioxin, and PCBs.
-Smoking causes a great deal of oxidative stress, which depletes glutathione.
+Processed foods and nutrient-deficient diets can contribute to glutathione depletion.
+Also, many environmental toxins such as lead and mercury, agricultural pesticides and herbicides, dioxin, and PCBs.
+Smoking causes a great deal of oxidative stress which depletes glutathione.
 Alcohol is detoxified by glutathione in the liver.
-Studies show that chronic and acute alcohol ingestion can severely decline glutathione in the liver, heart, kidney, and brain.xiii
+Studies show that chronic and acute ingestion of alcohol can seriously decline glutathione in the liver, heart, kidney, and brain.xiv

 Products under the brand name Reg’Activ® contain a unique strain of probiotic bacteria named Lactobacillus fermentum ME-3 that synthesizes glutathione.
 Studies have shown that taking Lactobacillus fermentum ME-3 daily is a very effective way to boost glutathione levels.
 In human clinical trials, individuals ingesting ME-3 for two weeks gained a remarkable 49% increase in the ratio between reduced to oxidized glutathione.xv